japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 `asConnectionProperties`...FIXME

-NOTE: `asConnectionProperties` is used exclusively when `JdbcUtils` is requested to link:spark-sql-JdbcUtils.adoc#createConnectionFactory[createConnectionFactory]
+NOTE: `asConnectionProperties` is used exclusively when `JdbcUtils` is requested to spark-sql-JdbcUtils.md#createConnectionFactory[createConnectionFactory]